KOPIHUT: KL Gangster actor’s kopitiam with crispy chicken nasi lemak, superb curry mee & cute ice bear drinks

 The rest of the components held up well — the peanuts and ikan bilis were nice and crunchy, the cucumber slices fresh.
 The egg, though, threw me off.
 The yolk was meant to be runny, but it seemed like it had been sitting out a little too long — the top had formed a weird plasticky layer that clung to my teeth like cling film.

-KOPIHUT - Crispy chicken
+KOPIHUT - Chicken

 As for the chicken?
 Crispy, juicy, and… exactly what you’d expect from pre-mixed frying flour.
 Familiar, comforting, and in all fairness, not bad at all.

-KOPIHUT - Plain Curry Mee
+KOPIHUT - Curry mee

 Now, the Curry Mee (RM10.90 for plain) was something I had genuinely been looking forward to.
 The portion was generous enough, featuring yellow mee, tau fu pok, fucuk, green beans, red chillis, a halved hard-boiled egg, and a cheerful piece of lime.